obscurecat64/obscurecat64.github.io/content/blog/react-learnings-1/index.md

 }
 ```

-but perhaps for code readability reasons you might want to consider the former.
+But sometimes for code readability reasons you might want the former.

-So... it should be fine defining functions that return `JSX.Element`s in a component, but what about the following?
+So... it is totally okay to define functions that return `JSX.Element`s in a component, but what about the following?

 ```
 const App = () => {